ztrzaska/react-js-graphql/README.md

-# GraphQL with type script project
+# GraphQL with type script integration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).